 Global climate action from cities, regions and businesses – 2019

 On 18 September, in advance of the 23 September UN Climate Action Summit in New York, the ClimateSouth project team and research partners launched a major report, Global climate action from cities, regions and businesses – 2019.
-The report demonstrates the potential for countries to over-achieve their emissions reduction goals under the Paris Agreement, if cities, regions and businesses take sufficient action.
+The report demonstrates the potential for countries to over-achieve their emissions reduction goals under the Paris Agreement if cities, regions and businesses take sufficient action.

-The report finds that in 10 of the world’s biggest-emitting economies, the known and quantified climate commitments set individually by more than 6,000 cities and regions and 1,500 companies could reduce greenhouse gas emissions by 1.2 to 2 gigatonnes of carbon dioxide equivalent (GtCO2e) per year by 2030, in addition to the reductions those governments plan to make.
+The report finds that in 10 of the world’s highest-emitting economies, the known and quantified climate commitments set individually by more than 6,000 cities and regions and 1,500 companies could reduce greenhouse gas emissions by 1.2 to 2 gigatonnes of carbon dioxide equivalent (GtCO2e) per year by 2030, in addition to the reductions those governments plan to make.
 These cuts amount to roughly 4 percent of global emissions today.
 The 10 economies are: Brazil, Canada, China, the European Union, India, Indonesia, Japan, Mexico, South Africa, and the United States.
 In Japan and Mexico, action by cities, regions and business could help governments meet current national targets.
 In China, India and the European Union, they would help governments over-achieve their pledges.
 In Brazil, Canada, Indonesia, South Africa and the United States, cities, regions and businesses can help close the gap between current policies and national targets.

 Local governments and corporations worldwide could make even greater emissions cuts by coming together through joint initiatives, often alongside national governments.
 The 17 high-performing international initiatives analysed in the report could reduce emissions by 18 to 21 GtCO2e per year by 2030 beyond current government efforts.
 These reductions equate to nearly one-third of global greenhouse gases – enough to keep the global temperature rise within 2°C, rather than the 3°C or more that national pledges under the Paris Agreement are on track to reach.
 To achieve this, the international initiatives must expand their memberships, scale up their work, and ensure they do not displace climate efforts elsewhere.
 Better data and reporting is also needed to measure additional climate action outside of national governments, which could not be assessed in this report.